seedler1/cs272-custom-env/README.md

 (3) a brief description of the results

-We found that using DQN resulted in better performance than the agent taking only random actions or the agent always folding.
+We compared the performance of DQN with PPO as well as the policy where the agent is takingrandom actions and the policy where the agent is always folding.
+We found that using DQN resulted in the best performance.

 ## State Space